Best Cross-Platform Note-Taking Apps (2026): 8 Tested

 For the deeper framework, Cognitive Load, Vendor Lock-in, and Knowledge-Graph Density, applied across eight leading second-brain apps, see our second-brain apps guide.

-Sync reliability.
+Second, test sync reliability before committing.
 Sync works fine 99% of the time and breaks at the worst moment.
 The best apps have version history, conflict resolution, and offline-first sync.

 1. Notion: Best Cross-Platform Overall